mercy-ifi/MyECornellPortfolio/README.md

 # MyECornellPortfolio

-This repository documents my projects, exercises, and resources from the **Break Through Tech AI Fellowship (2025–2026)**.
+This repository documents my projects from the **Break Through Tech AI Fellowship (2025–2026)**.
 It highlights weekly labs, capstone work, and experiments that connect academic learning to real-world applications in machine learning and data science.

 ## Tech Stack
 - Python 3.11+